 With so much to see, Prague can be overwhelming for any first-time traveler.
 To take some of the stress out of planning your visit, opt for a guided tour!
 Check out this list of the top Prague tours to help you make the most of your time in this golden Czech city.

 Ready to explore Prague’s top attractions and hidden gems?
-Use the map below to help plan out your 3-day itinerary exploring Prague, Czech Republic.
+Use the map below to help plan out your weekend in Prague, Czech Republic.

 Visiting Prague FAQ

-3 days in Prague is plenty of time to get a good feel for the city!
-As you can see, I packed a lot into our 3-day itinerary of Prague, and we were never pressed for time and could probably have fit in a few more activities.
+I recommend spending at least 3 days in Prague to get a good feel for the city!
+I packed a lot into our 3-day itinerary of Prague, and we were never pressed for time and could probably have fit in a few more activities.

 Is Prague good for tourists?